liam8888999/Recipes/content/matcha-cookies.md

 6. Allow 30 minutes to 1 hour in the refrigerator until the dough hardens.
 7. Pan with a 5cm diameter cookie and bake at 170°C (338°F) for 9 minutes.
 (Unox convection oven)

+## Note

-* Preheat the oven beforehand.
+- Preheat the oven beforehand.
 My oven is very hot, so raise the oven temperature a little bit higher if you have common oven.
-* If you bake too little, it will not be cooked.
+- If you bake too little, it will not be cooked.
 If you bake too long, it will become hard.
-* The white coverture chocolate melts smoothly in your mouth, and the white chocolate chip has a more chewy texture.
+- The white coverture chocolate melts smoothly in your mouth, and the white chocolate chip has a more chewy texture.
 So you can choose anything to your taste.